Azure-Samples/azure-search-python-samples/search-website-functions-v4/README.md

 * [API reference](https://docs.microsoft.com/python/api/overview/azure/search-documents-readme?view=azure-python)

 * New to Python in Visual Studio Code?
-See [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)
+See [Getting Started with Python in Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial)

 Below is a screenshot of the app created through this sample code.